luisggpina/personal-website/index.md

 title: index
 group: "index"
 ---

+Luís will join the [CS department at University of Illinois Chicago (UIC)](https://cs.uic.edu/) in the Fall 2019 as an Assistant Professor.

 Luís is currently a post-doc at [George Mason University's Department of Computer Science](https://cs.gmu.edu).
 He was part of the [Software Reliability Group (SRG)](https://srg.doc.ic.ac.uk/) at Imperial College London, from 2015 to